WFA-IRL: Inverse Reinforcement Learning of Autonomous Behaviors Encoded as Weighted Finite Automata: Technical Approach

 \begin{proposition}\cite[Proposition~1]{Wang2020ICRA} Consider an expert transition $\prl{\bfx_t, \bfu_t}$.
 Define $\bftau(\bfx_t, \bfu)$ as the optimal path starting from state $\bfx_t$ and any control $\bfu \in \calU$ that achieves $Q_\theta(\bfx_t, \bfu)$ in \eqref{eq:Q_V} under cost estimate $c_\theta$.
 A subgradient of the agent policy \eqref{eq:boltzmann_agent_policy} evaluated at expert transition $\prl{\bfx_t, \bfu_t}$ with respect to cost parameters $\theta$ can be obtained via the chain rule as:

 \end{proposition}

 Substituting \eqref{eq:subgradient} in the gradient of $\calL_c(\theta)$ in \eqref{eq:loss}, Proposition~\ref{prop:chain_rule} provides an explicit subgradient computation to allow backpropagation with respect to $\theta$ through the value function $Q_\theta$ of the deterministic shortest path problem in \eqref{eq:Q_V}.
-The subgradient will only affect the cost parameters through the optimal trajectories $\bftau(\bfx_t, \bfu'),\, \forall \bfu' \in \calU$ for each expert transition $(\bfx_t, \bfu_t)$ which can be retrieved from any optimal planning algorithm applied in Sec~\ref{sec:planning}.
+The subgradient only affects the cost parameters through the optimal trajectories $\bftau(\bfx_t, \bfu'),\, \forall \bfu' \in \calU$ for expert transitions $(\bfx_t, \bfu_t)$ which can be retrieved from any optimal planning algorithm applied in Sec~\ref{sec:planning}.
 Thereafter, the cost parameters can be optimized depending on the specific form of $\frac{\partial c_\theta(\bfx,\bfu)}{\partial \theta}$.

 Our complete approach WFA-IRL is summarized in Fig.~\ref{fig:approach}.
-We first learn a logic model of the demonstrated task via a WFA $h_\psi$ which solves Problem~\ref{pb:h}.
-The learned WFA provides a termination condition for solving a deterministic shortest path problem in the product space WFA-MDP.
-The cost parameters are learned by backpropagating the loss in \eqref{eq:loss} through the planning algorithm.
+We first solve Problem~\ref{pb:h} to find a WFA $h_\psi$ which models the demonstrated task.
+The learned WFA provides termination conditions for a deterministic shortest path problem in the product WFA-MDP.
+Cost parameters are optimized by backpropagating the loss in \eqref{eq:loss} through the planning algorithm.